Skip to main content

 Step 5: Check your balance

-Add balance checking after the payment:
+Add balance checking after the payment using the Get Token Balances API endpoint:

 pay.ts